alkatrivedi/Spandan/Readme.md

 # Spandan- Multispeciality Hospital website

-## HINT HACKADEMIC - Going Contactless
+## HINT Hacka-demic - Going Contactless

 A Hospital involves hundreds of work, which is currently carried out physically.
 Evolving Tech has always proven that, how its efficient in making the things work Contact-less, and even with less hassle.
 We have come up with a idea of making the things in Hospiatl go contact-less.